Publishing rules give you complete control over your content by enabling you to control where and when it can be viewed.

 - Allow or restrict website domains that can show your content—you can either specify a list of domains that are allowed to embed your content or specify a list of domains that cannot embed your content.

-- Allow or prevent your content from being viewed in specific geographic regions, DMAs, and IP addresses—you can specify a list to countries, DMA regions, and IP addresses to allow or block.
+- Allow or prevent your content from being viewed in specific geographic regions, DMAs, IP addresses, and US ZIP codes—you can specify a list to countries, DMA regions, IP addresses, and US ZIP codes to allow or block.

 - Detect and restrict anonymous proxy connections.